JinghongM/Everlasting_Web/README.md

 ---------------------------

 In our project, we designed tables in our database based on potential service.
 However, the data in databases should be well-structured data, but the data now we have is not suitable for using directly.
-Thus, after that, we could start to work on preparing data for database by [processing the raw data](#Processing data).
+Thus, after that, we could start to work on preparing data for database by [Processing data](#Processing data).

-After that, we could work on design some algorithm used for [getting data from data base](#Build SQL queries).
+After that, we could work on design some algorithm used for [Build SQL queries](#Build SQL queries).

-For guys just start our project, there is [some resource](#Start our project).
+For guys just start our project, there is [Start our project](#Start our project).

 -----------------------------